samvasta/PIGS/README.md

 `PIGS-debug` was created to make creating and debugging new generators easier.
 This run mode opens a simple `JFrame` window which generates and displays one image at a time.

+### Microservice

+The microservice is a small RESTful API which can generate images from HTTP requests.